 ‘All this isn’t just inefficient, it no longer meets our clients’ needs’, says Jutta Cammaer, head of Working Capital Solutions at KBC Corporate Banking.
 ‘Businesses rightly expect a process that is rapid and transparent.’

 SWIFT, the technology firm that facilitates the settlement of international payments, has therefore come up with a solution: the Global Payments Innovation Initiative (GPI).

 GPI is a program intended to improve the speed and transparency of payments between banks, so the latter can in turn offer an enhanced customer experience.
 Over 100 banks around the world have already signed up, accounting for some 75 percent of international payment traffic.
-GPI is set to become the new normal, and KBC is an early adopter.
+But what does this commitment mean specifically for clients of KBC Corporate Banking?

 There are also benefits for companies with international customers.
 GPI allows same-day use of funds, for instance, which means they gain quicker access to money received from abroad.
 And last but not least, GPI-compliant banks are committed to passing on the parties’ information unchanged.
 ‘So the beneficiary can identify the payment much faster – that will save a lot of time, too’, Cammaer says.